pyroteck/yt-downloader/README.md

 Open a second tab, go to YouTube, and sign into a YouTube account <u>**_THAT IS NOT YOUR MAIN ACCOUNT_**</u>.
 Avoid using cookies from your main account to avoid potentially getting banned on it.

-Close the YouTube tab and download all of your cookies to a text file titled `cookies.txt`
+Close the YouTube tab and download all of your cookies to a text file titled `cookies.txt`.
+This file can be stored in any directory.

-Paste this file in the root directory of this project.

 &nbsp;

 ### Running the Script

 In the root directory, run `download_vids.py`